kerberos-io/documentation/content/hub/license/index.md

 Kerberos Hub is licensed through a monthly or yearly subscription.
 Find more information about the licensing and features on [the Kerberos Hub landing page](https://kerberos.io/product/hub/).

+## Saas offering

+When testing the Kerberos Hub application or want to publish your personal, or limited, amount of Kerberos Agents, the Saas offering is a good choice.

+To activate the Kerberos Hub Saas offering, you should register an account on [app.kerberos.io](https://app.kerberos.io), and subscribe to a monthly subscription.
+Depending on your needs, daily bandwidth, retention period, livestreaming or other are available through one or more subscriptions.

+When purchased a monthly subscription a license, in the form of credentials, will be provided.
+These credentials allow you to connect one or more Kerberos Agents to your Kerberos Hub account.
+Once your Kerberos Agents are connected, they will start consume the requirements of your subscription.

+The Saas offering and the related subscription can be cancelled at any time.
+If we the service doesn't meet your expectations we believe it's more than reasonable to provide a refund.